GasJac/Login-and-Registation-using-PHP-OOP-with-PDO/README.md

 # Login-and-Registation-using-PHP-OOP-with-PDO
-Login and Registation script using PHP(OOP) with PDO
+Login and Registation using PHP(OOP) with PDO